canonical/mir/doc/sphinx/how-to/how-to-update-symbols-map.md

    to an existing class)
 2. If not already bumped in this release cycle, bump `MIRAL_VERSION_MINOR` in `src/CMakeLists.txt`
-3. If not already bumped in this release cycle, bump `MIRAL_ABI` in `src/miral/CMakeLists.txt`
-4. From the root of the project, run:
+3. From the root of the project, run:
    ```sh
    cmake --build build --target generate-miral-symbols-map
    ```
-5. Check that your new symbols is in the `symbols.map` file:
+4. Check that your new symbols is in the `symbols.map` file:
    ```sh
    git diff src/miral/symbols.map
    ```
-6. Regenerate the debian symbols:
+5. Regenerate the debian symbols:
    ```sh
    cmake --build build --target regenerate-miral-debian-symbols
    ```